Icelandic moss plant. For the cardiovascular system. Use for cough

 • auxiliary components.

-Larinal - cough syrup with Icelandic moss and vitamin C can relieve a cough that has a paroxysmal character.
-It is a syrupy mixture, clear or with sediment.
+Larinal - cough syrup with Icelandic moss and vitamin C can relieve coughs that have a paroxysmal character.
+This is a syrupy mixture, clear or with sediment.
 The shade can vary from yellow to brown.
-The syrup has a pleasant taste with a slight smell of menthol.
+The syrup has a pleasant taste with a slight menthol scent.

-The instructions say that the dietary supplements that make up the syrup have antiseptic, antitussive and enveloping effects.
+The instructions say that the dietary supplements included in the syrup have an antiseptic, antitussive and enveloping effect.
 Shake the contents of the bottle before use.
 Adults take 1 tbsp.
 3-5 times a day.
 The product is washed down with tea or water.
 The duration of treatment is from a week to 10 days.
-If after 4 days there is no relief, you should consult your doctor.
+If relief does not occur after 4 days, you should consult your doctor.

-Contraindications include sensitivity to the composition of the drug, pregnancy, age up to 18 years.
-It is not used for thrombophlebitis, thrombosis, diabetes.
-Applied only after medical consultation, people with diseases of the gastrointestinal tract and gallbladder, with a diseased liver.
+Contraindications include sensitivity to the composition of the drug, pregnancy, age under 18 years.
+It is not used for thrombophlebitis, thrombosis, diabetes mellitus.
+Use only after medical consultation by people with diseases of the gastrointestinal tract and gallbladder, with a diseased liver.

-Icelandic moss cough syrup, due to the large amount of mucus, prevents the absorption of drugs if all drugs are taken at the same time.
-Therefore, Larinal is not drunk immediately, but an hour after taking other drugs.
-You should not use products with vitamin C in parallel, because it is already in the composition of the drug.
+Cough syrup with Icelandic moss, due to the large amount of mucus, interferes with the absorption of drugs if all drugs are taken at the same time.
+Therefore, Larinal is not taken immediately, but an hour after taking other medications.
+You should not use products with vitamin C in parallel, because the drug already contains it.

-Tablets also give a positive effect.
-They are absorbed, swallowed or inhaled as a powder through the nose.
-Due to the antibacterial effect, as well as the content of additional components ( black elderberry, sage, calendula) tablets help relieve inflammation in the upper respiratory tract, which occur with cough and fever.
+The tablets also have a positive effect.
+They are dissolved, swallowed, or inhaled as a powder through the nose.
+Due to the antibacterial effect, as well as the content of additional components ( black elderberry, sage, calendula) tablets help relieve inflammation in the upper respiratory tract, which occurs with cough and fever.

-Cetraria Icelandic or, as it is commonly called this plant among the people, Icelandic moss, belongs to the class of lichens.
-It grows in the European and African continents, as well as in Australia.
-Cetraria Iceland moss is known for its medicinal properties, so it is often used in folk medicine to eliminate a number of diseases.
-About the beneficial properties of the plant, methods of its use and contraindications - later in the article.
+Icelandic Cetraria or, as this plant is popularly called, Icelandic moss, belongs to the class of lichens.
+It grows on the European and African continents, as well as in Australia.
+Cetraria Iceland moss is known for its medicinal properties, therefore often used in folk medicine to eliminate a number of diseases.
+The beneficial properties of the plant, methods of its use and contraindications are discussed further in the article.

-Grass Icelandic moss - ground lichen.
-It can be found in forests and swamps, on the soil itself or on the bark of trees.
-Looking through the photo of Icelandic moss, you can see that it grows in thickets, on sandy soil.
-This is a photophilous plant that prefers unshaded places.
-It fully develops only in regions with clean air.
+Iceland moss grass is a ground lichen.
+It can be found in forests and swamps, on the soil itself or the bark of trees.
+Looking through photos of Icelandic moss, you will notice that it grows in thickets on sandy soil.
+This is a light-loving plant that prefers unshaded places.
+It develops fully only in regions with clean air.

-Lichen grows all year round, collect it with scissors, separating it from the root right in the forest.
-This necessary measure in order to subsequently determine exactly where the plant has the top.
-Collected Icelandic moss is dried in well-ventilated rooms or special dryers, which provide ventilation.
+Lichen growing all year round, they collect it using scissors, separating it from the root right in the forest.
+This necessary measure in order to subsequently determine exactly where the top of the plant is.
+Collected Icelandic moss is dried in well-ventilated areas or special dryers that provide ventilation.

-Interesting fact: it is better to collect Icelandic cetraria in large quantities, because, when dried, the plant significantly loses in volume.
+Interesting fact: It is better to collect Icelandic Cetraria in large quantities, since when the plant dries out, it significantly loses in volume.

-Reviews of the medicinal properties of Icelandic moss indicate that the plant really has a positive effect on individual bodies and the state of the organism as a whole.
-The plant has antibacterial properties due to the presence of protolichesteric and lichesteric acids in its composition.
-It is often used to eliminate bacterial infections: staphylococcal or streptococcal. healing leaves also used externally to treat burns and wounds.
+Reviews about the medicinal properties of Icelandic moss indicate that the plant really has a positive effect on individual organs and the state of the body as a whole.
+The plant has antibacterial properties due to the presence of protolichesterol and lichesteric acids in its composition.
+It is often used to eliminate bacterial infections: staphylococcal or streptococcal.
+Healing leaves also used externally to treat burns and wounds.
 In addition, cetraria has a number of other positive properties.

 For the body as a whole

-Iceland moss contains healthy carbohydrates, acids and polysaccharides.
-Thanks to the latter, as well as various trace elements (iron, manganese, copper, iodine, titanium), the plant helps to strengthen the immune system.
+Icelandic moss contains healthy carbohydrates, acids and polysaccharides.
+Thanks to the latter, as well as various microelements (iron, manganese, copper, iodine, titanium), the plant helps strengthen the immune system.
 Based on this, doctors often prescribe cetraria as a prophylactic drug.

-Interesting fact: In ancient Iceland, whose soil is hardly suitable for agriculture, cetraria for a long time used as an additive to bread, which had a positive effect on the health of local residents.
+Interesting fact: In ancient Iceland, whose soil was hardly suitable for agriculture, Cetraria for a long time used as an additive to bread, which had a positive effect on the health of local residents.

-People's reviews of Icelandic moss also indicate that the plant is successfully used to treat general exhaustion of the body, anemia, and even diaper rash in infants.
-Often, cetraria is used as an external remedy to eliminate various skin ailments.
+People's reviews of Icelandic moss also indicate that the plant is successfully used to treat general exhaustion of the body, anemia and even diaper rash in infants.
+Cetraria is often used as an external remedy to eliminate various skin ailments.

-In addition, useful lichen has tannic and astringent properties, making the plant effective for poisoning with heavy metals and plant poisons.
+In addition, the beneficial lichen has tanning and astringent properties, making the plant effective against poisoning with heavy metals and plant poisons.

 For the gastrointestinal tract

 Treating intestinal disorders with Icelandic moss is a common practice.
-Due to the enveloping properties of the plant, it eliminates the problem in a short time.
+Thanks to the enveloping properties of the plant, it eliminates the problem in a short time.

-Just 2-3 tablespoons of Iceland moss decoction quickly relieves diarrhea.
+Just 2-3 tablespoons of Icelandic moss decoction quickly relieves diarrhea.

-The medicinal plant treats atony of the stomach and intestines.
+The healing plant cures atony of the stomach and intestines.

 Lichen is an effective concomitant drug in the treatment chronic gastritis and ulcers.

-Among other things, the consumption of the plant as a dietary supplement relieves constipation and significantly improves the digestive process in general.
+Among other things, consuming the plant as a dietary supplement relieves constipation and significantly improves the digestion process in general.

 For the cardiovascular system

-Icelandic lichen is often prescribed to people with cardiovascular insufficiency, as well as patients suffering from diseases such as arterial hypotension and bradycardia.
-In this case, experts advise using drugs based on cetraria in small doses, and if any side effects appear, immediately stop using the medication and consult with your doctor.
+Icelandic lichen is often prescribed to people with cardiovascular failure, as well as patients suffering from diseases such as arterial hypotension and bradycardia.
+In this case, experts advise using drugs based on cetraria in small doses, and if any side effects occur, immediately stop using the medicine and consult your doctor.

 For the respiratory system

-Cetraria is used as a drug that helps fight various respiratory infections.
+Cetraria is used as a drug that helps fight various respiratory tract infections.
 For this plant received another name - “lung moss”.
-Decoctions and syrups based on cetraria are used as medicines From cough.
+Cetraria-based decoctions and syrups are used as medicines From cough.
 There are also known cases successful treatment pneumonia with this miracle remedy.
-Beneficial lichen alleviates the condition of tuberculosis patients and those suffering from chronic bronchitis.
-When using Icelandic moss, the well-being of people who carry whooping cough stabilizes - they begin to cough less often and less intensely.
+Beneficial lichen alleviates the condition of tuberculosis patients and those suffering chronic bronchitis.
+When consuming Icelandic moss, the well-being of people suffering from whooping cough stabilizes - they begin to cough less often and less intensely.

 For the male genitourinary system

-Icelandic moss is able to improve the genitourinary system of men, relieving a number of unpleasant ailments, including prostatitis and adenoma prostate.
-In these cases, it is especially effective herbal collection based on cetraria, lemon balm and toadflax.
+Icelandic moss can improve the health of the genitourinary system of men, relieving a number of unpleasant ailments, including prostatitis and adenoma prostate gland.
+In these cases it is especially effective herbal tea based on cetraria, lemon balm and toadflax.

-Exist various recipes based on Icelandic moss, which allow you to get rid of a number of diseases or improve your overall health by strengthening the immune system:
+Exist various recipes based on Icelandic moss, which allow you to get rid of a number of diseases or improve your overall health by strengthening your immune system:

 Decoctions.
-To prepare decoctions from cetraria, it is necessary to pour dried moss with boiling water, and then boil for half an hour and let it brew.
-Decoctions of useful lichen can get rid of intestinal diseases, improve appetite, help endure asthma attacks and fight against lung diseases.
-A decoction of cetraria also helps to get rid of colds and allergic cough.
-Decoctions of lichen also help in the treatment of problems with male genitourinary system.
-To do this, it must be steamed in boiling water, then insist for 2 hours and drink a glass three times a day.
+To prepare decoctions of cetraria, you need to pour boiling water over the dried moss, then boil for half an hour and let it brew.
+Decoctions from beneficial lichen help get rid of intestinal diseases, improve appetite, help endure asthma attacks and fight pulmonary diseases.
+A decoction of cetraria also helps get rid of colds and allergic cough.
+Lichen decoctions also help in treating problems with male genitourinary system.
+To do this, you need to steam it in boiling water, then leave for 2 hours and drink a glass three times a day.

 Infusions.
-Prepared in a water bath until the water, which was filled with lichen, boils away by half.
+Prepare in a water bath until the water with which the lichen was poured boils away by half.
 Infusions are used as a laxative.

 Vitamin jelly.
-Improves general state health and boosts the immune system.
-In order for the jelly to lose the bitterness characteristic of Icelandic moss, the dried plant must be poured with plenty of water and soda.
-After that, the lichen should be washed well and placed in clean water for 4 hours.
+Improves general state health and boosts immunity.
+In order for the jelly to lose the bitterness characteristic of Icelandic moss, the dried plant must be filled with a large amount of water and soda.
+After this, the lichen should be washed well and placed in clean water for 4 hours.
 Boil the crushed plant in water with the addition of berries and sugar.

 Tea.
 Icelandic moss tea is used to relieve the symptoms of whooping cough.
-The infused and strained drink should be consumed up to three times a day, one cup each.
+The infused and strained drink should be consumed up to three times a day, one cup at a time.

-Milk medicine.
+Milk based medicine.
 Helps in the treatment of bronchitis.
 To prepare, you need to mix a teaspoon of the crushed plant with a glass of milk and boil for half an hour under a closed lid in an enamel bowl.
-The tool is used before bedtime, hot.
+The product is used before bedtime, hot.

-The dosage and frequency of use of the drug depends on the disease that needs to be cured.
+The dosage and frequency of use of the drug depends on the ailment that needs to be cured.

 Contraindications

-Cetraria - useful plant which is widely used in the treatment various diseases in adults and children.
+Cetraria - useful plant, which is actively used in the treatment various diseases in adults and children.
 However, it has a number of contraindications for use.
-So, experts do not advise taking lichen to people suffering from gastritis with hyperacidity as well as pregnant and lactating women.
-In addition, the use of Icelandic cetraria can adversely affect health when overuse medicinal product.
+Thus, experts do not recommend taking lichen to people suffering from gastritis with increased acidity, as well as pregnant and lactating women.
+In addition, the use of Icelandic cetraria may adversely affect health if excessive consumption medicine.

-Before starting treatment herbal preparation, experts recommend consulting with your doctor, as well as strictly adhere to recipes and dosages.
+Before you start treatment herbal preparation, experts recommend consulting with your doctor, and strictly adhering to recipes and dosages.

-The healing properties of Icelandic moss (cetraria) are described in many sources, it does not have vegetative organs and is not at all like a leafy plant.
-The name is of Latin origin, meaning the semicircular shield of the Roman defenders.
-Cetraria consists of flat or tubular lobes, can reach a height of up to 10 cm, and a width of 4 cm.
+The healing properties of Icelandic moss (cetraria) are described in many sources; it does not have vegetative organs and does not at all resemble a leafy plant.
+The name is of Latin origin, meaning the semicircular shield of Roman defenders.
+Cetraria consists of flat or tubular lobes, can reach a height of up to 10 cm and a width of 4 cm.
 The plant in the lower part is covered with red spots, and the edges of the petals have cilia.

-Amazing, unusual combination useful qualities and natural aesthetic appearance- Icelandic moss grows without roots, spreads along the ground.
-It is a product of symbiosis, combines green algae and fungus, which absorbs useful material from the environment.
-Cetraria grows on sandy soil, is the main food for reindeer.
+Amazing, unusual combination useful qualities and natural aesthetic appearance– Icelandic moss grows without roots and spreads along the ground.
+This is a product of symbiosis, combines green algae and a mushroom that absorbs useful material from the environment.
+Cetraria grows on sandy soil and is the main food for reindeer.
 In the article you will learn about all the medicinal properties of this plant.

 • polysaccharide lichenin;